by Elizabeth Bernays

 —Anurag Agrawal, James A. Perkins Professor of Environmental Studies, Cornell University, and author of Monarchs and Milkweed

 Six Legs Walking should be in the library of all young ecologists; it is a wonderful example of one person’s passion for science and the power of careful observation.

 The writing is lush and sensual.
 You feel the heat of the desert, you see the colors of the flowers, you hear the tick-tick of her grasshoppers and smell the resinous creosote bushes after a desert rain.
 You feel her triumphs and her losses.
 Her final transformation is into a writer’s writer.
 I invite you to enjoy her life’s adventures as I have.

-—William E. Connor, professor of biology, Wake Forest University
+—William E. Conner, professor of biology, Wake Forest University

 Elizabeth Bernays and Reg Chapman imposed their mark on natural science and renewed the field of insect-plant evolution by introducing new partners in this duet—herbivore enemies, which we realize now are major contributors to evolution.
 In this touching book, Elizabeth comes back to the genesis of their ideas and tells us more about the backstage of this adventure, letting us peep into how these ideas emerged and permeated their life together.
 She also tells us more about her fascination with insects and passes to us her love of flowers and nature.
 A must read.

 For those of us who already love insects, this book is a sheer delight; for those who haven’t yet discovered the joys of watching our six-legged companions on the planet, Elizabeth Bernays is the ideal guide to the wonder of the unexpected observation; the deep satisfaction of exploration, experimentation, and discovery; and the ephemeral beauty of life.

 —Martha R. Weiss, professor of biology, Georgetown University